 And by that destiny to perform an act

 Whereof what’s is past is prologue, what to come

-But in particular, where were some passages in Plutarch’s work that reminded me of some of the political rancor to which we’re subjected every day during this election cycle.
+There were some passages in Plutarch’s work that reminded me of some of the political rancor to which we’re subjected today.
 In particular, the way the GOP front-runner conducts himself: